The

 probability estimates and odds lines.

-based on the odds for the current horse.
+with historical probability based on the odds for the current horse.

 Background